Towards reconstructing experimental sparse-view X-ray CT data with diffusion models: Related Work

 \subsection{Preliminaries on Diffusion Models}

 Diffusion models \cite{ho2020denoising} generate images by learning to invert a predefined noising process.
 In denoising diffusion probabilistic models (DDPMs) \cite{ho2020denoising}, this inversion is formulated as a Markovian reverse-time process, where each denoising step is modeled as a Gaussian distribution parameterized by a neural network $\epsilon_\theta$.
 The network is trained to predict the noise realization at a given state, which effectively estimates the mean of the reverse conditional distribution.
 Deterministic sampling schemes like DDIM \cite{song2020denoising} leverage this to define a non-Markovian trajectory, allowing for the direct estimation of the clean image $\hat{\mathbf{x}}_t$ from a noisy observation $\mathbf{x}_t$ at any timestep.
-This estimate, often referred to as the Tweedie denoised estimate \cite{efron2011tweedie}, is given by:
+This estimate, often referred to as the Tweedie denoised estimate \cite{efron2011tweedie}, is given by $\hat{\mathbf{x}}_t := \frac{1}{\sqrt{\bar{\alpha}_t}} \left(\mathbf{x}_t - \sqrt{1-\bar{\alpha}_t}\,\epsilon^{(t)}_{\theta^*}(\mathbf{x}_t)\right)$, where $\bar{\alpha}_t$ is the noise schedule parameter and $\epsilon_{\theta}$ is the predicted noise.